buttonsrtoys/mvvm_plus/README.md

 ## notifyListeners vs buildView

 When your `View` and `ViewModel` classes are instantiated, `buildView` is added as a listener to your `ViewModel`.
 So, calling `buildView` or `notifyListeners` from within your `ViewModel` will both rebuild your `View`.
 So, what's the difference between calling `buildView` and `notifyListeners`?
 Nothing, except if your `ViewModel` is registered--any listeners to your registered `ViewModel` will be called on `notifyListeners` but not on `buildView`.
-Therefore, to prevent accidentally notifying listeners, it is a best practice to use `buildView` unless your use case requires listeners to be notified of a change.
+So, to eliminate unnecessary builds, it is a best practice to use `buildView` unless your use case requires listeners to be notified of a change.

 ## ValueNotifiers

-If you want more granularity than sharing an entire `ViewModel` or service you can register a `ValueNotifier` instead using the `Registrar` package that `mvvm_plus` uses under the hood:
+If you want more granularity than sharing an entire `ViewModel` or service you can register a `ValueNotifier` instead using `Registrar`:

     Registrar.register<MyValueNotifier>(instance: myValueNotifier);